|Product Name||Key Features|

 The blades are positioned closer to the handle, making them easier to grab and maneuver.
-They also take less energy to use because they require less tension in the hand grip area.
+They also take less energy because they require less tension in the hand grip area.

 Scissors With Comfort Grip Handles

-If you have limited dexterity in your hands, then should also consider a scissor that has a comfort grip handle.
+If you have limited dexterity in your hands, consider a scissor with a comfortable grip handle.
 These types of handles are designed to help reduce the strain on the thumb and wrist muscles.

-These scissors have a spring near the scissor joint the does half the work for you.
+These scissors have a spring near the scissor joint that does half the work for you.
 After you give a squeeze to engage the blades, the spring pushes the handle back open once you release some of the pressure.

 Choosing Scissors for Special Situations